manishmadugula/Notes/Code/java_new_features.md

 - In the lambda expression, we can access the local variables in the enclosing method.
 - We can access static fields in the enclosing class, if it is a static method, and both instance fields and static fields in case of non static methods.
 - The value of this in lambda classes represent the current instance of the class containing the non static method which invoked the lambda.
+- You cannot change the value of fields (local/static/instance fields) that you capture, inside the lambda.

 ## Method References : V.IMPORTANT
 - The lambdas which can be implemented in a single line can also be replaced by a method reference.